 Double check your credit report

 It’s important to be vigilant in reading over your credit report.
 You should be looking to make sure that everything is properly reported.
 For example, make sure that there are no late payments that are incorrectly listed and that the amounts owed for each of your accounts is correct.
 If you come across errors on your credit report, be sure to dispute them with the credit bureau and reporting agency.

-One of the most important factors that directly contribute to your credit score is making your payments on time.
-There are many tools available to help ensure that you remember to pay your credit card bills.
-Some banks offer reminders (you may have to “opt in” if you wish to receive these) through their portals and will send you an email or text to remind you when your payment is due.
+One of the most important factors that directly contribute to your credit score is making payments on time.
+There are many tools available to help ensure that you remember to pay your credit card balance and other bills.
+Some banks offer reminders (you may have to “opt-in” if you wish to receive these) through their portals and will send you an email or text to remind you when your payment is due.

 You can also choose to enroll in automatic payments through your credit card provider.
 If you do this then the money will be automatically debited from your account.
 Another option is to simply set a reminder on your calendar or mobile phone.

-MoneyLion’s credit builder loan sets up automatic payments and reports your payment activity to all three credit bureaus o help you build credit easily.
-It also gives you weekly updates on your credit score so you can track your progress.
+MoneyLion’s credit builder loan sets up automatic payments and reports your payment activity to all three credit bureaus to help you build credit easily.
+It also comes with weekly updates on your credit score – allowing you to track your progress.